-Welcome from the Graduate Program Chair
+Welcome from the Graduate Program Chair and Co-Chair

-I would like to extend a warm welcome to all prospective applicants to the Cellular and Molecular Pathology Graduate Program (CMP) at the University of Wisconsin-Madison.
+We would like to extend a warm welcome to all prospective applicants to the Cellular and Molecular Pathology Graduate Program (CMP) at the University of Wisconsin-Madison.

 Faculty and students in the CMP program study the pathogenesis of human diseases.
 Our faculty includes over 80 National Institutes of Health/National Science Foundation funded investigators with research programs in Cancer Biology, Immunopathology, Neuropathology, and Signal Transduction.
 The centerpiece of CMP training is the mentored PhD thesis.
 Students complete this research under the supervision of one of our renowned faculty.